ckkcradish/zynq-axi4s-sharpening-kernel/README.md

 > **Zynq SoC Smart Security Camera (RTL + AXI Video Pipeline)**

-It contains my **SystemVerilog RTL implementation** of an **AXI4-Stream image sharpening kernel** and the integration artifacts used to plug the kernel into an existing Zynq video pipeline.
+It contains my **Verilog RTL implementation** of an **AXI4-Stream image sharpening kernel** and the integration artifacts used to plug the kernel into an existing Zynq video pipeline.

 ---

 ## My Contribution (What I Actually Did)

-- Designed and implemented the **RTL sharpening kernel** (SystemVerilog)
+- Designed and implemented the **RTL sharpening kernel** (verilog)
 - Ensured **AXI4-Stream handshake correctness** (ready/valid backpressure) and **sideband alignment** (`tuser` / `tlast`)
 - Integrated the kernel into an **existing Vivado block diagram** (the base block diagram was reused from a prior project)